It goes without saying that stamp collectors could not do without their catalogs.

 More recently, there was the blip of interest for the 50th anniversary of John Glenn's space flight in the Friendship 7, an event commemorated on a 4¢ stamp issued upon Glenn's return to earth in 1962.

 As regards the Glenn stamp, there is an aspect that catalogs do not record--the impact of first day covers on a stamp's valuation.
 In a strict sense, considering the small number of first-day covers in relation to the entire stamp issue there shouldn't be a correlation.

 While many catalogs, including the Scott Specialized Catalog of United States Stamps and Covers list a number of first-day covers issued, what it cannot gauge is how the FDC interest impacts the value of mint stamps.
 Scott's Specialized will also give you a value for stamps used on cover up to 1940.
 These listings are, of course, beloved by collectors of postal history, as it gives them a guide for the value of their collections.
 The selling prices of these items are often closer to catalog value than the stamps themselves.

 Today's Potential Cover Rarities

 This should be a warning for those who think the collection of modern postal history is a dead end.
-Or that collecting current mail is a useless activity.
-It may turn out to be just the opposite.
+Collecting current mail is a useless activity; it may turn out to be just the opposite.
 In fact, collectors may someday find themselves looking at rare items that are today just mail.
 After all, stamps are seldom used on mail: when they are it is almost an anomaly.

-Some enterprising philatelic publisher could do well by producing a catalog showing the number of stamps used on cover and offering their values - only as a guide of course.
-It is beginning to look, in 2012 as if these will be as rare - perhaps even rarer - than classic stamps that were issued in much fewer numbers than current stamps used on covers.
+Some enterprising philatelic publisher could do well by producing a catalog showing the number of stamps used on the cover and offering their values--only as a guide of course.
+It is beginning to look, in 2012 as if these will be as rare--perhaps even rarer--than classic stamps that were issued in much fewer numbers than current stamps used on covers.
 Interestingly, stamp collection seems to have come full circle, and with rarities being created right under our noses.